Emurasoft/emurasoft.github.io/en/dlg/properties/file/index.md

 The **File** page allows you to set properties related to file operations.

-## Prompt if Null Character Found check box
+## Prompt if Null Character Found checkbox

 Show warning message if the file contains
 [Null characters](../../../glossary/nullcharacter) when opening